nicrivers/learningR/class_3.md

 - [R4DS, Chapter 3](https://r4ds.had.co.nz/data-visualisation.html) (introduces the ggplot2 package for graphing data)

 *Lab*
 - Work with a real data set.
-Get it, manipulate it, and visualize the results.
+Get it, manipulate it, and visualize the results: we will go through the following [exercises](http://htmlpreview.github.io/?https://github.com/nicrivers/uo_api_6319/blob/master/R_session_3.html) in class.
 - We will work with data from the [UN of refugee flows](http://data.un.org/Data.aspx?q=refugees&d=UNHCR&f=indID%3aType-Ref)
     * Graph refugee intake to Canada over time.
     * Graph countries of refugee intake to Canada in 2016.